kyma-incubator/compass/components/gateway/README.md

 # Gateway

+The gateway is responsible for unifying graphql schema under one service and sending requests to Director or Connector.

 ## Configuration

 The Gateway binary allows to override some configuration parameters.
 You can specify following basic environment variables.